Sumukharyan/SmartFactory-DigitalTwin/README.md

 # 🏭 Smart Factory Digital Twin

-> An Industry 4.0 Digital Twin platform built using FastAPI, PostgreSQL, SQLAlchemy, and MQTT (Upcoming) for real-time factory monitoring and predictive maintenance.
+A Smart Factory Digital Twin built using **FastAPI, PostgreSQL, SQLAlchemy, and MQTT** to simulate Industrial IoT communication.
+The project demonstrates how multiple machines and sensors communicate in real time, store data in a database, and expose REST APIs for future analytics and dashboard visualization.

 ![Python](https://img.shields.io/badge/Python-3.12-blue)
 ![FastAPI](https://img.shields.io/badge/FastAPI-Latest-green)